Skip to main content

 The $650 Lesson

 Air Canada's chatbot invented a bereavement fare policy.
-The court ruled that the airline is responsible for its AI's lies.
+The court ruled the airline is responsible for its AI's lies.
 Confident fabrication is a structural risk.

 The Token Selection Path